USF Campus Safety Awareness Week

 In honor of National Campus Safety Awareness Month, the University of South Florida Police Department, USF Department of Emergency Management, and the USF Community Emergency Response Team host the annual USF Campus Safety Week.
 Numerous safety related trainings are provided free of charge to the USF community throughout the week, and the week culminates in the annual USF Campus Safety Day event.
-The event provides an opportunity educate the campus community on safety, disaster preparedness, and crime prevention.
+The event provides an opportunity to educate the campus community on safety, disaster preparedness, and crime prevention.